loanstreet-usa/react-interview/README.md

 ## Questions

 * `NewDealForm` will rerender some of its children unnecessarily.
 Why?
 What is the generally recommended solution?
+The `propertyUpdater` method resets the state with every input change in any of the three fields, which results in a lot of rerendering.
+In React apps, every `setState` causes a rerender.
+The extra rerendering can be avoided by 1) not re-setting the state on input change, but instead grab all the input values on form submit; or 2) making each input field pure components, and use the `shouldComponentUpdate` lifecycle hook to check for differences and determine the necessity to re-render.

 * How would you hook this frontend to a backend (vs storing the data locally in the store only).
 How would you load initial data?